hchings/TensorRT-LLM/examples/ray/multi_nodes/README.md

 # Multi-node inference with Ray orchestrator
-TensorRT-LLM supports an experimental [Ray orchestrator](../README.md) as an alternative to MPI.
+TensorRT-LLM supports a prototype [Ray orchestrator](../README.md) as an alternative to MPI.
 The following example shows how to start a Ray cluster for multi-node inference.

 ## Quick Start